hydraulic-institute/edb/source/08_code-tutorial/01_equations-with-units.md

 # Unit Element with Subscripts and Superscripts
 When using the `<units>` element, you **cannot** embed `<sup>` and `<sub>`.
 Surround the text with `^` or `_` symbols instead, and the app will render using the appropriate element.

 <units us="ft^3^/min" metric="m_3_/min"/>

+# Units in lists
+Bullet and numbered lists support units of measure as well.

+- The unit for distance is <units us="ft" metric="meters"/>.
+- The unit for weight is <units us='lbs' metric="kg"/>

+Numbered lists work well too:

+1. Small distances are in <units us="inches" metric="cm"/>
+2. Long distances are in <units us="miles" metric="km"/>